OfficeDev/office-js-docs-pr/docs/reference/javascript-api-for-office.md

     </li>
 </ul>

-<b>Note</b>: There's currently no host-specific JavaScript API for Project; you'll use Common APIs to create Project add-ins.
-Additionally, the host-specific API for PowerPoint is very limited in scope; you'll mainly use Common APIs to create PowerPoint add-ins.
+<b>Note</b>: There's currently no application-specific JavaScript API for Project; you'll use Common APIs to create Project add-ins.
+Additionally, the application-specific API for PowerPoint is very limited in scope; you'll mainly use Common APIs to create PowerPoint add-ins.